Awhile back my friend John L Moore said, “Those people who tried to bury you didn’t know you were a seed”. That’ll preach.

 Who’s trying to bury you today?
 Who’s trying to make themselves larger by making you smaller?
 Breathe deep and smile.
 Don’t let them see they’ve wounded you.
 Concentrate on things that nurture your seed.

-Though it looks like they’re the entire harvest, they’re not.
+Though it looks like they’re the entire harvest right now, they’re not.
 Focus on your potential.
-Don’t for a minute accept boorish treatment as an indication of your worth.
+Don’t for a minute accept immature, boorish treatment as an indication of your worth.
 That’s not who you are.
+Who we are.

 You’re better than that.
 They’re not.
-You’re a seed, you’ll grow strong roots.
-Their foliage is all above the ground now, but it won’t be long before you’re the last one standing.
+You’re growing strong roots.
+Their foliage is all above the ground now, but it won’t be long before they topple and you’re the last one standing.
 Your roots will persist.
+Mine will too.